Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

         .Invoke(command, null);
 ```

-Of course, calling the method like that can cause significant performance issues if we put it in a tight loop.
+Of course, invoking the method like that can cause significant performance issues if we put it in a tight loop.
 Let's see if we can optimize it a bit.

-One thing we can do straight away is separate the part that resolves `MethodInfo` from the part that invokes it.
+Before we jump into expressions, we can first optimize the above code by separating the part that resolves `MethodInfo` from the part that invokes it.
 If we're going to call this method more than once, we don't have to use `GetMethod` every time:

 ```csharp
 public static class ReflectionCached